containers/udica/README.md

 ## Testing

 Udica repository contains units tests for basic functionality of the tool.
-Udica should be installed on the system (see [Installing](#Installing)).

 To run tests follow these commands:

-    # cd tests
+    $ cd tests
-    # python3 -m unittest
+    $ python3 -m unittest

-The tests are intended to be run on Fedora machine as root.
-Tested on Fedora 29 and Fedora Rawhide.

 ## Known issues